 To contact Ohio EBT Card Customer Service use the contact information below.

 You can call 24 hours a day/ 7 days a week

 What Grocery Stores Accept Ohio SNAP For Delivery?

-If you are a SNAP EBT Cardholder in Ohio, you can shop online with your EBT Card for grocery delivery and pick-up at Walmart, Amazon, and other grocery stores through Instacart.
+If you are a SNAP EBT Cardholder in Ohio (including summer P-EBT benefits), you can shop online with your EBT Card for grocery delivery and pick-up at Walmart, Amazon, and other grocery stores through Instacart.